pcardotatgit/lab_simulator-002/README.md

 ## What to do when the Flask Application is started

-The first time ou run the application you must complete the application setup by configuring some initiamisation parameters.
+The first time ou run the application you must complete the application setup by configuring some initialisation parameters.

 For doing so, click on the **[Settings]** button in the top menu and enter the correct values for :